songjuncao/songjuncao.github.io/_pages/cv.md

 Education
 ======
-* B.S. in ocean acoustics, Xiamen University, 2007-2011
+* B.S. in ocean acoustics, **Xiamen University**, 2007-2011
-* M.S. in signal and information processing, The Institute of Acoustics of the Chinese Academy of Sciences, 2011-2014
+* M.S. in signal and information processing, **The Institute of Acoustics of the Chinese Academy of Sciences**, 2011-2014

 Work experience
 ======